 ✅ What Is Pork Bone Hangover Soup (뼈해장국 / Ppyeo Haejangguk) ?

-The dish is known for its large pork bones, with tender meat attached.
-Part of the experience is pulling the meat off the bones yourself using chopsticks, which many first-timers find surprisingly satisfying.
+The dish is known for its large pork bones with meat attached.
+Part of the experience is pulling the meat off the bones yourself, usually with chopsticks or your hands using the plastic gloves sometimes provided by the restaurant.
+For first-timers, this may look a little unfamiliar at first, but it is a normal part of eating the dish.

 ✅ How It’s Usually Eaten

-- A bowl filled with broth, bones, and meat
+- A large bowl of soup with pork bones, broth, and vegetables

 - Rice on the side